IGNF/myria3d/docs/source/background/general_design.md

 - Short training time allow for faster iterations, more frequent feedback on architecture design, less time spent on doomed solutions.
 As a result, we want to be parcimonious in terms of the operation performed during a train forward pass of a model.

 **Strategy**:
-- During training and validation phases, we perform supervision and back-propagation on the subsampled point cloud directly.
+- During training we perform supervision and back-propagation on the subsampled point cloud directly.
 Our hypothesis is that the gain we may expect from interpolating predicted logits to the full point cloud (usually from N'=~12500 to N~30000 on a average for a 50mx50m sample) is tiny compared to the computational cost of such operation (time of a forward pass multiplied from x5 to x10 with a batch size of 32 on CPU).

 ## Evaluation is key to select the right approach